ubeydeozdmr/turkiye-api/README.md

 The API uses [turkiyeapi.dev](https://turkiyeapi.dev) as the main domain.
 You can visit: [https://turkiyeapi.dev](https://turkiyeapi.dev)

+## IMPORTANT UPDATES

+The hosting migration process began today (October 5, 2025), at 2:10 PM.
+Starting today, the main domain and endpoint for v1 will be [api.turkiyeapi.dev](https://api.turkiyeapi.dev) + `/v1/`.
+To maintain and don't break the previous [turkiyeapi.dev](https://turkiyeapi.dev) + `/api/v1/` usage, requests sent to the old route will be redirected to the new route with a 301 status code.
+However, you can still switch to the new route in your source code to minimize latency.

+However, if you are still using the turkiyeapi.herokuapp.com domain, you should start using the new domain as soon as possible, as it will soon become unavailable.

 ## What's new?

 > _Latest update: August 3, 2025_